 - … and so on.

 Important Note: Some ads are CPM (cost per 1000 views) and others are CPC (cost per click).
 A CPC ad means that viewers need to click on the advertisement for a YouTuber to earn money.

 When you consider just how many people skip the ads, you can see how difficult it can be to earn income on your YouTube channel.

-So while it’s possible to make millions from this platform, as shown by the examples above, the fact is, there are tens of thousands of YouTubers who are making very little or nothing at all from their channels.
+While it’s possible to have outstanding financial success from this platform, as shown by the examples above, the fact is that there are tens of thousands of YouTubers who are making very little or nothing at all from their subscribed channel.

-The good news is, it doesn’t take much to be able to join the legions of YouTube creators who make a comfortable living from their video channels.
+The good news is that it doesn’t take much to join the legions of YouTube creators who make a comfortable living from their video channels.

 How Much Do YouTubers Make Per 1000 Views?